BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/troubleshooting.md

 # Troubleshooting

-This section lists common issues with [BeamNG-MATLAB-Simulink generic interface](https://documentation.beamng.com/beamng_tech/matlab_and_simulink/) in particular.
-Since this library is closely tied to BeamNG.tech, it is also recommended to consult the [support in documentation website](https://documentation.beamng.com/support/troubleshooter/#bng-adventure:/start/techstart) on BeamNG.tech
+This section lists common issues with this toolbox.
+Since this toolbox is closely tied to BeamNG.tech, it is also recommended to consult the [support in documentation website](https://documentation.beamng.com/support/troubleshooter/#bng-adventure:/start/techstart) on BeamNG.tech

 If you can not see the toolbox in your Simulink library Browser, you may have to add the toolbox path to MATLAB search path, please do the following steps: